 2011: Received YouthBuild Grant from U.S. Dept. of Labor

 2011: Received Home Evidence Program Grant through Idaho Department of Health and Welfare

 2012: Received High School Equivalency Grant (HEP) from U.S. Dept of Education

-2013: Opened the Community Council Opportunity Center in Burley.
+2013: Ribbon cutting and opening of the Community Council Opportunity Center in Burley.

 2014: Received new funding from the Cambia Health Foundation to teach Head Start children and their parents about obesity and diabetes prevention.